Koh-i-Noor: India

 The Government of India first demanded the return of the Koh-i-Noor as soon as independence was granted in 1947.
 A second request followed in 1953, the year of the coronation of Queen Elizabeth II.
 Each time, the British Government rejected the claims, saying that ownership was non-negotiable.

-In 2000, several members of the Indian Parliament signed a letter calling for the diamond to be given back to India, claiming it was taken illegally.
+In 2000 several members of the Indian Parliament signed a letter calling for the diamond to be given back to India, claiming it was taken illegally.
 British officials said that a variety of claims meant it was impossible to establish the diamond's original owner, and that it had been part of Britain's heritage for more than 150 years.

 In July 2010, while visiting India, David Cameron, the prime minister of the United Kingdom, said of returning the diamond, "If you say yes to one you suddenly find the British Museum would be empty.
 I am afraid to say, it is going to have to stay put."
 On a subsequent visit in February 2013, he said, "They're not having that back."

-In April 2016, the Indian Culture Ministry stated it would make "all possible efforts" to arrange the return of the Koh-i-Noor to India.
-The then Solicitor General of India, Ranjit Kumar said, "It was given voluntarily by Ranjit Singh to the British as compensation for help in the Sikh Wars.
-The Koh-i-Noor is not a stolen object."
+In April 2016, during a public interest litigation hearing at the Supreme Court of India, Ranjit Kumar – the then Solicitor General of India representing the Ministry of Culture and the Archaeological Survey of India (ASI) – said that it "was neither stolen nor forcibly taken away" and "given voluntarily."
+The solicitor general's comments triggered public and political backlash, Indian National Congress leader Digvijaya Singh criticised the ruling Bharatiya Janata Party government for its stance on the issue.
+The Indian culture ministry later retracted Kumar's statement and said that it did not reflect the views of the government, adding that an official court submission hadn't been made and that it would make "all possible efforts" to arrange the return of the Koh-i-Noor to India.

+In 2018, replying to a Right to Information question asking "the grounds on which the possession of the Kohinoor Diamond was transferred" and "whether it was a gift to the United Kingdom's by the Indian Authorities", the ASI stated:

+As per the records Lahore treaty held between Lord Dalhousie and Maharaja Duleep Singh in 1849, Kohinoor Diamond was surrendered by the Maharaja of Lahore to the Queen of England.
+The extract of the treaty is as under:- "The gem called kohinoor which was taken from Shah Suja-ul-Mulk by Maharajah Ranjeet Singh shall be surrendered by the Maharaja of Lahore to the Queen of England".
+The contents of the treaty indicated that the Kohinoor was not handed over to British on the wishes of Duleep Singh.
+More over Duleep Singh was a minor at the time of the treaty.